Skip to content

 10. Resident advisor experience

 If you have experience as a resident advisor, it’s also worth mentioning such extracurricular activities in your CV.
-When describing this extracurricular activity on a CV, provide specific examples of your responsibilities, achievements, and quantifiable outcomes (e.g., improved community engagement, successful event planning).
+Provide specific examples of your responsibilities, achievements, and quantifiable outcomes (e.g., improved community engagement or successful event planning).

 Resident advisor experience shows: